entebox/bootcamp_week2-passwordvalidator/README.md

-this bash script will check:
-password length => 10
-numbers are present
-small letters are present
+this powershell script will check: password length => 10 numbers are present small letters are present